-The fourth and fifth methodological advancements are to explicitly account for the zero-emission commitment (ZEC, Section 5.5.2.2.4) and adjust estimates for Earth system feedbacks that are typically not represented in Earth System models (Section 5.5.2.2.5).
+The fourth and fifth methodological advancements are to explicitly account for the zero emissions commitment (ZEC; Section 5.5.2.2.4) and adjust estimates for Earth system feedbacks that are typically not represented in Earth system models (ESMs; Section 5.5.2.2.5).
 The central estimate of the assessed ZEC used in SR1.5 and AR6 is zero (Sections 4.7.2).
 ZEC uncertainties are reported separately (Table 5.8), and the additional consideration of ZEC therefore does result in a better understanding but not in a net shift of central estimates of the remaining carbon budget compared to AR5.
-Furthermore, AR5 did not explicitly account for Earth system feedbacks not represented in Earth system models.
-SR1.5 assessed that they could reduce the remaining carbon budgets by about 100 GtCO2 over centennial time scales.
+Furthermore, AR5 did not explicitly account for Earth system feedbacks not represented in ESMs.
+The SR1.5 assessed that they could reduce the remaining carbon budgets by about 100 GtCO2 over centennial time scales.
 This assessment has been updated in AR6, including a wider range of biogeochemical feedbacks and new evidence (Section 5.5.2.2.5).
-Some of these feedbacks are captured in the estimation of non-CO2 warming (see below), while the combined effect of remaining positive and negative feedbacks is assessed to reduce the remaining carbon budget estimates by 7 ± 27 PgC K-1 (1-sigma range, or 26 ± 97 GtCO2 °C-1) compared to AR5.
+Some of these feedbacks are captured in the estimation of non-CO2 warming (see below), while the combined effect of remaining positive and negative feedbacks is assessed to reduce the remaining carbon budget estimates by 7 ± 27 PgC K–1 (1-sigma range, or 26 ± 97 GtCO2 °C–1) compared to AR5.

-Between SR1.5 and AR6, each of the five components described in Section 5.5.2.1 and Figure 5.32 have been re-assessed (see Sections 5.5.2.2.1 to 5.5.2.2.5).
+Between SR1.5 and AR6, each of the five components described in Section 5.5.2.1 and Figure 5.32 have been re-assessed (see Sections 5.5.2.2.1–5.5.2.2.5).
 Their updated assessments in turn affect the assessment of the remaining carbon budget.
-The new and narrower assessment of TCRE in AR6 compared to SR1.5 (likely range of 1.0–2.3°C EgC-1 compared to 0.8–2.5°C EgC-1, respectively, with the same central estimate) leads to no change in median estimates and about a 50 and 100 GtCO2 increase in remaining carbon budgets estimates at the 67th percentile in AR6 compared to SR1.5 for 1.5°C and 2°C of global warming, respectively.
+The new and narrower assessment of TCRE in AR6 compared to SR1.5 (likely range of 1.0°C–2.3°C EgC–1 compared to 0.8°C–2.5°C EgC–1, respectively, with the same central estimate) leads to no change in median estimates and about a 50 and 100 GtCO2 increase in remaining carbon budgets estimates at the 67th percentile in AR6 compared to SR1.5 for 1.5°C and 2°C of global warming, respectively.

 For historical warming, SR1.5 used GSAT increase between 1850–1900 and 2006–2015 of 0.97°C as its main starting point, while also providing values for other temperature metrics.
 Remaining carbon budgets were expressed starting from 1 January 2018 by accounting for historical emissions emitted from 1 January 2011 until the end of 2017.
 AR6 uses anthropogenic (human-induced) warming until the 2010–2019 period, which is assessed at the 0.8-1.3°C range, with a best estimate of 1.07°C (Table 3.1), and subsequently accounts for historical emissions from 1 January 2015 until the end of 2019 to express remaining carbon budget estimates from 1 January 2020 onwards.
 The human-induced warming between the 1850–1900 and 2006–2015 periods used in SR1.5 was assessed by AR6 at 0.97°C (Table 3.1).
 In a like-with-like comparison, the combined effect of data and methodological updates in historical warming estimates thus results in no shift in estimated remaining carbon budgets between SR1.5 and AR6.
 However, the emissions of the years passed since SR1.5 reduce the remaining carbon budget by about 85 GtCO2.
 Note that AR6 also updated its GSAT assessment for total warming between the 1850–1900 and 2006–2015 periods, reporting 0.94°C of warming.
 On a like-with-like basis, this would have resulted in slightly larger remaining carbon budgets compared to SR1.5 (Cross-Chapter Box 2.3).